When compared to other accounting designations, the education portion of the CMA certification requirements are quite

 Sometimes schools refuse to provide you with an official transcript, but there is a workaround for that as well.
 All you need to do is get a photocopy of your transcript notarized.
 This must be mailed in, as emailed copies and faxes are not accepted.

-What If You Don’t Have a Bachelor’s Degree?
+What If You Don’t Have a Bachelor’s Degree or a Professional Certification?

 Candidates who do not have a degree and are serious about writing the exam can write to the IMA requesting an exemption.
 You will need to explain your reasoning, experience, certifications and other credentials in order to prove your Certified Management Accounting knowledge is equivalent to that of someone with a Bachelor’s degree.

 Though there are certain exceptions for the CMA exam education requirements, you are still required to complete two consecutive years of financial or accounting based work experience.
 To learn more about the CMA work experience requirements, read here.

 Do you have any questions about what the CMA is or how to qualify?
 Comment below and let me help you answer them.